nijamaDev/Meminic/README.md

 ### Avocado Team

-Building an application to small stores from Cali, Valle del Cauca, Colombia.
+We're building an application to small stores from Cali, Valle del Cauca, Colombia.